Chapter 5 Bayesian hierarchical models

 The configuration of the complete pooling model is illustrated in Figure 5.2.

-Generate fake observations from the no pooling model in R with arbitrary true values.
+Generate simulated observations from the no pooling model in R with arbitrary true values.

 4